Aakash-777/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition

-Used Google's mediapipe library to detect human hands and generate landmarks on them , used the opencv library from python to mark those landmarks and use them suitably.
+Used Google's Mediapipe library to detect human hands and generate landmarks on them, used the OpenCV library from Python to mark those landmarks and use them suitably.

 # Working
 Basically it works like this: